thibaultquentin66-lang/ICV-project/README.md

 ## Vidéo

-You can find the video link below (too big to be upload) https://drive.google.com/file/d/1WlcxEg_H1ujg8er0k0Mbko_k4XiswZdr/view
+You can find the video link as follow (too big to be upload) https://drive.google.com/file/d/1WlcxEg_H1ujg8er0k0Mbko_k4XiswZdr/view